DeclanChidlow/vale.rocks/src/pages/uses.md

 - [Epiphany](https://apps.gnome.org/Epiphany): For testing WebKit compatibility.
 - [Tor](https://www.torproject.org): For the occasional dark web browsing session or increased anonymity.
 I don't use any extensions with Tor.

-I use a [custom search engine wrapper I made](https://search.vale.rocks) to allow for easily switching engines and a few quality-of-life improvements conducive to my workflow.
+I use a [custom search engine router I made](https://search.vale.rocks) to allow for easily switching engines and a few quality-of-life improvements conducive to my workflow.
 I also usually roll with these extensions:

 - [Facebook Container](https://www.mozilla.org/en-US/firefox/facebookcontainer) (Firefox only): Isolates Facebook from the rest of my browsing.
 - [uBlock Origin](https://ublockorigin.com): Allows blocking adverts, content, fonts, scripts, etc. I switch this out for [the lite variant](https://github.com/uBlockOrigin/uBOL-home) on browsers that have dropped Manifest v2 support.